JumaQasimiM/HZR-shoping/README.md

-# 🛒 HZR-shoping Online Store  2025
+# 🛒 HZR-shoping Online Store  2025 (Working Desktop-first)
 A responsive online store for purchasing groceries, built using **HTML**, **CSS**, **JavaScript**, with **Bootstrap** and **Swiper** for enhanced design and functionality.

 ## Pages